webadvanced/jquery-infinite-scroll-lazy-loading-FatBoy/readme.md

 };
 ```

-Now, calling `$( el ).fatBoy()` will use those defaults.
-If you pass arguments to the fatBoy call, they will take priority.
+Now, calling `$( el ).fatBoy()` will use the defined global options.
+If you pass an options object as an argument to the fatBoy call, they will take priority.

 #Twitter sample#